-The optimal functioning of democratic society assumes not only the existence of an adequate legal base and an effective institutional structure but also the development of a participative culture that relies on trust and cooperation.
-From the classic definition of social capital as a "societal good that unites humans and enables them to pursue common goals more effectively" it results that the establishment of trust among the members of society rests on the fulfilment of obligations and on reciprocity.
-In modern society, the collaboration between public and private entities in the pursuit of the fundamental interests and rights of the citizenry is supported by networks of voluntary groups and non-governmental organisations, professional associations, charities, citizens' initiatives, etc. acting (autonomously or in association, directly or through the mass-media) in relation with the state powers (legislative, executive and judicial) as guarantors of democratic values and practices.
+The optimal functioning of democratic society assumes not only the existence of an adequate legal base and an effective institutional structure, but also the development of a participative culture that relies on trust and cooperation.
+From the classic definition of social capital as a "societal good that unites humans and enables them to pursue common goals more effectively", it results that the establishment of trust among the members of society rests on the fulfilment of obligations and on reciprocity.
+In modern society, the collaboration between public and private entities in the pursuit of the fundamental interests and rights of the citizenry is supported by non-governmental of voluntary organisations, networks and professional associations, charities, citizens' initiatives, etc. acting (autonomously or in association, directly or through the mass-media) in relation with the state powers (legislative, executive and judicial) as guarantors of democratic values and practices.

-In the period between the two world wars, there was some movement in Romania towards the establishment of professional associations and other civil society formations predominantly oriented towards providing aid and charitable activities or social assistance on a voluntary basis.
-During the communist regime, such forms of association (with the exception of strictly professional ones) were constantly discouraged, and the existing ones were subjected to intense political and ideological pressures.
+In the period between the two world wars, there was some movement towards the establishment of professional associations and other civil society formations predominantly oriented towards providing aid and charitable activities or social assistance on a voluntary basis.
+During the communist regime, such forms of association (with the exception of strictly professional ones) were constantly discouraged, and the existing ones were subject of intense political and ideological pressures.